This post may contain affiliate links. Please read my disclosure policy.

 - Yogurt – I used plain nonfat greek yogurt.
 If dairy-free, use a greek-style dairy free yogurt.

-- Egg – Always the best egg wash option in my opinion for perfectly golden biscuits!
-But you could also brush with dairy-free milk or dairy-free butter if vegan.
+- Egg – To make an egg wash for perfectly golden biscuits!
+But you could also brush with milk (or dairy-free milk).

-To make gluten-free: use gluten-free flour like King Arthur’s and Bob’s Red Mill.
+- To make gluten-free: Simply use a 1:1 gluten-free all purpuse flour for these biscuits.
+My favorites are King Arthur’s and Bob’s Red Mill.

 How To Make